Great Places to Eat

 The Star Inn at Harome is led by renowned Michelin star chef Andrew Pern, whose culinary expertise has established the inn as one of the finest dining destinations in North Yorkshire.
 Housed in a 14th-century thatched building, this award-winning inn offers a warm, rustic setting with exposed beams, roaring fireplaces, and an cosy elegant ambiance.

 Chef Pern’s menu showcases his commitment to seasonal, locally sourced ingredients, crafting innovative British dishes that celebrate Yorkshire’s rich culinary heritage.
+This our TOP FAVOURITE place to eat and never disappoints

 Distance: 1.2 miles